sav-che/TL-2/Authors/Wirtgen, Ferdinand Paul {std. F. Wirtg.}.md

-> [!cite] BHL link: this entry starts at [page 386](https://www.biodiversitylibrary.org/item/103250#page/446/mode/1up) of TL-2 Vol. VII.
+> [!cite] BHL link: this entry starts at [page 386](https://www.biodiversitylibrary.org/page/33066726) of TL-2 Vol. VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Wirtgen, Ferdinand Paul (1848-1924), German (Prussian/Rheinland) pharmacist and botanist; studied pharmacy in Koblenz and St. Johann a.d.
 Saar (Saarbrücken), state examination Bonn 1873; pharmacist at Eltenheim, Baden 1873-1875, from 1875 again in St. Johann a.d.
-S., from 1879-1889 as owner of the Frötsch pharmacy; from 1889 in Bonn dedicating himself mainly to botany; son of Philipp Wirtgen. (*F. Wirtg.*).
+S., from 1879-1889 as owner of the Frötsch pharmacy; from 1889 in Bonn dedicating himself mainly to botany; son of Philipp Wirtgen.
+**Abbreviated name**: *F. Wirtg.*

 #### Herbarium and types